WLun001/pocket-health-advisor/README.md

 - Giving up on treatment due to long queue​.

 ## Problem statement
-- Long waiting time for patients in Malaysian hospital.
+- Long waiting time for patients in Malaysia hospital.
 - People not aware about their existing health issues​.

 ## Objectives